McCambridge has announced it intends to close two of its own-label division factories as part of its strategy to streamline the business.

-Group commercial director Neil Fraser said Lisa Bakery in Oldham, which produces predominately swiss- and mini rolls, and William Lusty in Heywood, Lancashire, which manufactures slab cakes, have “physical constraints” which do not facilitate economic growth.
+Group commercial director Neil Fraser said Lisa Bakery in Oldham, which produces predominantly Swiss rolls and mini rolls, and William Lusty in Heywood, Lancashire, which manufactures slab cakes, have “physical constraints” that do not facilitate economic growth.

 “We’re not walking away from these products, we’re just going to move them, and obviously this will require staffing at the other sites.”

 He admitted that “realistically there will be some jobs at risk”, but said it’s too early to say how many.
 The equivalent of around 65 full-time staff are employed at Lisa Bakery, and 40 at William Lusty, he said.